 Located in 119 Madeleva Hall, the Office for Student Success is an academic resource available to all students.
 The program director conducts workshops and welcomes individual consultations for any student seeking help.
+Additionally, each week, a new academic tip is emailed to all students.
 Moreover, all students, should they wish to do so, have the opportunity (at any time throughout the academic year) to participate in Study Tables.

 The Student Success Program also falls under the Office for Student Success.
 The Saint Mary's Admissions Office decides upon and admits students to the Success Program.
 These Success students are required to enroll in a 2 credit hour Academic Skills and Strategies course EDUC 100 Strategies for Academic Success, meet regularly with the program director, monitor their academic progress and grade goals, and also participate in the Study Tables program.

-Calli Versagli, assistant professor of biology, assists students who are interested in pursuing graduate or professional degrees in human and veterinary medicine, dentistry, optometry, pharmacy, occupational therapy, physical therapy and physician assistant studies.
+Calli Versagli, Associate Professor of biology, assists students who are interested in pursuing graduate or professional degrees in human and veterinary medicine, dentistry, optometry, pharmacy, occupational therapy, physical therapy and physician assistant studies.

 Typically in the first and sophomore years, students discuss plans for graduate or professional health-related programs with their academic advisors.
 Then, beginning in the junior year, students are advised individually by Versagli as they begin the process of applying to health professions programs.
 Students can get all the courses they need to fulfill prerequisites for graduate or professional programs in health-related areas at Saint Mary’s College.

-Calli Versagli, Assistant Professor and Pre-Health Professions advisor
+Calli Versagli, Associate Professor and Pre-Health Professions advisor